 Belk Library and Information Commons provides instruction in information literacy content to first year students through the FYS Online Library Component which is linked via AsULearn.
-The Online Library Component consists of four modules and a summative quiz designed to 1) facilitate consistent and standardized delivery of information literacy content, 2) ensure alignment with the General Education Goals Thinking Critically and Creatively and Communicating Effectively, and 3) introduce the core competencies of information literacy.
+The Online Library Component consists of four modules and a summative quiz designed to 1) facilitate consistent and standardized delivery of information literacy content, 2) ensure alignment with the FYS Learning Goals, and 3) introduce the core competencies of information literacy.

 - Module One: Exploring a Topic